 Information on power outages is available on our outage map, and Facebook and Twitter are your go-to for general information updates during major events.

-The best way to stay informed about estimated power restoration times for a specific property (as well as the local area), is to register for free SMS or email updates using the NMI from your power bill.
+The best way to stay informed about estimated power restoration times for a specific property (as well as the local area), is to sign up for updates.

 Reconnecting electricity to your property